Voice Acting

 More and more clients are turning to online marketplaces like Voices to find and hire creative freelancers, and with that comes an increase in talent willing to meet that demand.
 In 2020, we saw jobs posted on Voices grow by over 40% year-over-year, while the number of voice talent on our site increased by 220%.
 That means completing your profile and optimizing it to showcase your talent is more important than ever.

-When you add key details and demos to your Voices profile, clients are able to locate you in the search results and privately invite you to jobs.
+When you add key details and demos to your Voices profile, clients can locate you in the search results and privately invite you to jobs.
 Premium members who fill out their profile details and add portfolio samples will also benefit from improved JobMatch scoring that helps indicate whether they are a good fit for a project.
 They then get invited to audition for jobs that they are most qualified for.

 Sandra Osborne: